Last Updated on April 11, 2023 by Jada Glover

 Stress can actually raise your cortisol levels in your body, causing you to hold on to weight, even if your diet is perfect.
 Utilize your support system to take time for yourself too.
 This will help you see results faster.

-Inside my L.E.A.N.
-Mamas program, I’ve given you all the tools to help you achieve weight loss while breastfeeding using a breastfeeding meal plan that you can adapt to fit your needs.
+Inside my Postpartum Weight Loss Program for Breastfeeding Moms, I’ve given you all the tools to help you achieve weight loss while breastfeeding using a breastfeeding meal plan that you can adapt to fit your needs.

 A Healthy Breastfeeding Meal Plan Provides Nutrition for Healing